Adam-Spenton/unit_13_assignment_2_Adam_Spenton/L2U13A1T2_Adam_Spenton.md

 Use in website: To put in the picture area of the specific webpage.
 Adjustments needed: Resize when needed.
 Originally from: Amazon.com

+# Changes to design
+ - Removed the footer from all webpages due to the fact it will not provide much information that cant already be found on the "contact us" webpage.